SebastianoF/BrainWebRawToNifti/README.md

 ### Motivation

-The [2015 paper][paoerForsdyke] by Donald R. Forsdyke, extending the letter to Nature [Is your brain really necessarily?][paperLorber] revealed the fact that not so much brain tissue is needed to have normal or even exceptional brain functions.
+The [2015 paper][paperForsdyke] by Donald R. Forsdyke, extending the letter to Nature [Is your brain really necessarily?][paperLorber], revealed that not much of brain tissue is needed to have normal or exceptional brain functions.

-In the situation where a segmentation algorithm has to be developed or tested, much brains, possibly already segmented, is instead of crucial importance.
+However, in the situation where a segmentation algorithm has to be developed or tested, a good amount of brains, possibly in nifti format and already segmented, is instead of crucial importance.

 For this reason the online dataset [BrainWeb][brainweb] provides a synthetic dataset of 20 MRI-like images with ground truth segmentation.
 Each subject has a T1, 12 individual fuzzy segmentations, and the discrete segmentation.